mosip/mosip-infra/deployment/v3/docs/external services configuration.md

 * Go to `mosip-config` and checkout to a specific branch to update the `config` properties.
 * The default value for the s3 URL is `object.store.s3.url=http://minio.minio:9000`.
-* If you are using an external service, you need to update the s3 URL using with the `sed` command below and also provide the external URL.
+* If you are using an external service, you need to update the s3 URL using via `sed` command below and also provide the external URL.
   ```
    cd mosip-config
    sed -i 's/http://minio.minio/<external-url>/g' *